TrevorBagels/PulsepointScraperV2/README.md

 # PPDB

 PulsePoint DB is a "sub project" where instead of monitoring specific locations, I monitor every single agency, scanning each one every twelve hours.
-It doesn't scan and scrape from them all at once, instead it generates a schedule so that its API call are distributed evenly throughout each day.
+It doesn't scan and scrape from them all at once, instead it generates a schedule so that its API calls are distributed evenly throughout each day.
 After scanning an agency, it collects all the information about each incident and inserts it into a MongoDB database collection.

 To use the program, create a mongoDB database called "pulsepoint", and then run `python3 -m dev.ppdb`